Inspiring story about a boy who rises above his circumstances and learns to give the greatest gift of all ...

 Antony was born in a little village in Macedonia.
-A village, where old stone buildings could tell stories of a thousand years past.
-The kind of place where ancient trees keep secrets; the stories of wars won and lost, stories of love and laughter and the lives of the people that have dwelled there for centuries.
+A village where old stone buildings could tell stories of a thousand years past.
+The kind of place where ancient trees keep secrets; from stories of wars won and lost, stories of love and laughter, and the lives of people who have dwelled there for centuries.
 Antony's village is a place where you can take a casual stroll and stumble upon fields with looted graves, dug-out holes pillaged and left gaping open for you to gawk upon their loss and emptiness.
-A place where tradition stays strong, and religious festivities are upheld with the highest honour.
+A place where tradition stays strong and religious festivities are upheld with the highest honour.

 “But, why did you hate Santa?
 Was it because you knew he wasn't real?”
 I asked Antony.
 “No!”
-Antony laughs out loud.
+Antony laughed out loud.
 “It’s because Santa never brought me Christmas presents”.
-His laugh turns into a contagious bellow and he continues.
+His laugh turned into a contagious bellow, and he continued.
 “All the other children in the village got Christmas presents.
 But me, nothing.
 Never.
 Nothing”.
-Antony speaks even louder and laughs harder.
-He throws his head back and I can’t help but join the hysteria of the boy who hated Santa Claus.
+Antony spoke even louder and laughed harder.
+He threw his head back, and I couldn't help but join the hysteria of the boy who hated Santa Claus.

 Antony continued to explain.
 As a boy, his parents couldn’t afford to buy him gifts.
-Antony was left to think Santa was an awful magical man who always forgot him.
+He was left to think Santa was an awful magical man who always forgot him.
 Santa brought the other children gifts, but nothing for him.
-I felt sad for Antony as I imagined what it was like for him on Christmas morning watching all the other kids open their Christmas presents.
+I felt sad for Antony as I imagined what it was like for him to watch all the other kids open their Christmas presents on Christmas morning.

 Antony was a boy who grew up without gifts at Christmas.
 He knows what it means to go without, to sometimes go to bed hungry.
 Over the holiday season, hospitals see a spike in heart-related emergencies.